Rudxain/RGB-digital-rain/README.md

 ## ▶️Demo
 ![](res/demo.png)

+## ⚙️Features
+- ⚡️Real-time auto 🔆light/🌙dark theme switching, with _transitioning_ ✨️
+- 👆Interactive: droplet spawning on 🖱click/touch
+- 💻Responsive: efficient resizing, without loss of pixel data
+- 📷HD: native full-screen resolution

 ## ℹUsage
-You can [go to the website](https://Rudxain.github.io/RGB-digital-rain), or [⬇download](https://github.com/Rudxain/RGB-digital-rain/archive/refs/heads/main.zip) this branch as a zip.
-If you downloaded the zip, then extract it, then open `src/index.html` in your 🌐browser of choice.
+You can [go to the website](https://Rudxain.github.io/RGB-digital-rain) (may go stale), or [⬇download](https://github.com/Rudxain/RGB-digital-rain/archive/refs/heads/main.zip) this branch (cutting-edge).
+If you downloaded the branch, then extract it, then open `src/index.html` on any 🌐browser.

 ## Naming?
 If you don't believe me, the "official" name is ["Digital Rain"](https://en.wikipedia.org/wiki/Matrix_digital_rain), even though the standard-de-facto is "falling code".